Danny Hogan

-"Dapper" Danny Hogan (c.
-1880 - December 4, 1928) was an Irish-American organized crime figure, political fixer, and the boss of Saint Paul, Minnesota's Irish Mob both before and during Prohibition.
+Daniel P. "Dapper Dan" Hogan (c.
+1880 - December 4, 1928), also known as Danny Hogan, was an Irish-American organized crime figure, political fixer, and the boss of Saint Paul, Minnesota's Irish Mob both before and during Prohibition.

 Following Hogan's 1928 murder by car bomb, his former position as leader of organized crime in St. Paul was taken over by Lithuanian Jewish gangster and former Hogan associate Harry Sawyer and his ally, corrupt police chief Big Tom Brown.
 They did not share Hogan's distaste for unnecessary violence.
 Their collusion with both the Dillinger and Barker-Karpis Gangs resulted in some of the most infamous crimes of the Depression era and in the rise of the Federal Bureau of Investigation under J. Edgar Hoover.

 Early life

 According to his death certificate, Daniel Hogan was born c.
 1880 to Irish Catholic parents in California.

 Hogan was first arrested in Los Angeles for "room prowling" in 1905 and accordingly served a sentence at San Quentin.
 He went on to also serve prison terms in South Dakota, Minnesota, and Wisconsin for bank robbery and stealing furs.